-These white Pina Colada jello shots are made with coconut milk, pineapple juice and Malibu coconut rum and taste just like the cocktail!
+These white Pina Colada jello shots are made with coconut milk, pineapple juice and Malibu coconut rum (NOT pineapple jello).
+And they taste just like the cocktail!
 They’re perfect for a tropical summer party or anytime you want a white jello shot recipe that doesn’t have milk in it.

 Except they’re easier to serve at a party, since you can make them in advance and they don’t require a blender 🙂

 They’re also one of my favorite white jello shots in case you’re looking for a recipe with that color.

 Now, to be honest, they are not pure snow white.
 Because they have pineapple juice in them, they do have a yellow tinge to them.
 But it’s close enough that it usually goes fine with white decor.

 They also do not contain any dairy products which is great for anyone (like me) who is lactose intolerant.

 Okay, enough of the pre-ample, on to the recipe.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.